jrleeman/TGE/content/labs/flex_data_acquisition.rst

 * Plug the Arduino into the computer and upload the program listed above.

 * Experiment with the plotter and sensor.
 Try changing the resistor in the voltage divider out for one of higher or lower value.
-Does this increase or decrease the range of output of the sensor?
-How does the resolution change?
+How does the output voltage change?
+Does the range of output voltage change?

 Deliverables
 ------------